Chris Dudley

 Christen Guilford Dudley (born February 22, 1965) is an American former professional basketball player and politician.
 He played 886 games across 16 seasons in the NBA for the Cleveland Cavaliers, New Jersey Nets, Portland Trail Blazers, New York Knicks, and Phoenix Suns.
+In his second season with the Knicks, he played in the 1999 NBA Finals.

 A journeyman center, he was known primarily for his defensive skill as a rebounder and shot blocker.
-In his second season with the Knicks, he played in the 1999 NBA Finals.
+He was also one of the worst free-throw shooters ever to play in the NBA.

-In 2010, he was the Republican nominee for Governor of Oregon, narrowly losing to Democrat John Kitzhaber.
+In 2010, Dudley was the Republican nominee for Governor of Oregon, narrowly losing to Democrat John Kitzhaber, and was a candidate for the 2026 election, losing the primary to Christine Drazan.

 Early life and education

 Dudley was born in Stamford, Connecticut, the son of Elizabeth Josephine (née Kovacs, c.1941-present), a teacher, and Guilford Dudley III (c.
 1932-present), a minister.
 His maternal grandfather, also a minister, immigrated from Hungary, and his maternal grandmother's parents were also Hungarian.
 His paternal grandfather was Guilford Dudley, who was U.S. ambassador to Denmark under the Nixon and Ford presidential administrations.

 Dudley played high school basketball at Torrey Pines High School in San Diego, California.
 He was diagnosed with type 1 diabetes at the age of 16.
 Like his parents, grandfather, and uncle, Dudley attended Yale University.
 At Yale he played NCAA basketball for the Bulldogs from 1983 to 1987, was a member of Timothy Dwight College, and earned a degree in political science and economics.